ultrai/Chap_1/README.md

 or
 >> run(Evaluation)  % if trained with main_classic
 ````
-Needs only 8GB of ram (for 1sec prediction OpenMP is needed)
+Needs only 8GB of ram
 ![Alt text](https://github.com/ultrai/Chap_1/blob/master/prediction.png)

 moving on to single processor machine